kfyodor/vexor-docs/Doc.md

 ## Project notification settings

-You can choose on which occasions you will be notified about your project's buildsstatuses.
+You can choose on which occasions you will be notified about your project's build statuses.
 There're three available options:

 + **Watching** (default): Get an email after each build is completed whther it's failed or succeeded.
 + **Not watching**: Get an email only if a build was initiated by your commit or pull request.